Sharing 3 of the best privacy plants for shade that will grow fabulously under trees while looking pretty & providing curb appeal at the same time!

-The is HANDS DOWN one of my favorite evergreen plants!
+The is HANDS DOWN one of my favorite evergreen privacy plants for shade!
 It has dark shiny leaves and it has white flowers in the spring as well as dark berries in the fall.

 Just look at how big they get after 5 years!